xshirl1027/Kaleidesign-Graphics-Tool-FX/README.md

 this is a tool for making patterns. it can be used to create wallpapers, trippy patterns for t-shirts, or the background of an album cover or video game.

 features:
-basic rotation
+-basic rotation
-mirror rotation
+-mirror rotation
-color picker
+-color picker
-pen size picker
+-pen size picker

 <img width="565" alt="Screen Shot 2023-08-16 at 11 57 50 PM" src="https://github.com/xshirl1027/Kaleideign-Graphics-Tool-FX/assets/12800360/880c7694-a1ca-43ff-874d-8dda3fd6930b">